 Schedule for Dynamic Data Updates and Flat Start Cases

+Note: This section addresses requirements stated in R2 of NERC Standards TPL-001-4.

 Each February, the DWG shall prepare a schedule for updating dynamics data and preparing the DWG flat start cases.
-The schedule shall be constructed to align with the Steady State Working Group
+The schedule shall be constructed to align with the Steady State Working Group (SSWG) schedule so that a seed case for a flat start can be selected following a finish date of an update.

+Typical Schedule:

+Long term case completed before summer and typically finished in March

+Near term case completed before summer and typically finished in June

-The DWG shall prepare the following flat start cases based on the following SSWG steady state cases: Dataset A summer on-peak
+HWLL term case completed concurrently with the near term case and typically finished in September. he DWG shall prepare the following flat start cases based on the following SSWG steady state cases:

+Near Term On-Peak: Second year (Y+2) summer on-peak case of the latest Dataset B cases

+Near Term Off-Peak Case: The high wind low load case (Y+3) off-peak case from the latest Dataset B cases

-A future year Dataset B summer on-peak case
+Long Term On-Peak Case: Last year (Y+6) of summer on-peak case of the latest Dataset B cases

-The future year Dataset B high wind low load case The DWG may choose to flat start additional cases.
+The DWG may choose to flat start additional cases.

 After January 1st, 2015, ERCOT shall prepare all the flat start cases.